7.7 Multiple Linear Regression

 Figure 32: Body fat percentage vs. Age and Sex

 So, when to use an interaction term in your model?
 The advice I heard was that in general, you should construct simple models and only use an interaction term when there are some good reasons for it.
-For instance, in the discussed case (agefat data frame), we might wanted to know if the accretion of body fat occurs faster in one of the genders as people age.
+For instance, in the discussed case (agefat data frame), we might wanted to answer the research question: Does the accretion of body fat occurs faster in one of the genders as people age?

 CC BY-NC-SA 4.0 Bartlomiej Lukaszuk